JacekPolanski/fx-commission-module/README.md

 - Strategies:
     - FixedStrategy: commission = amount × fixedPercent / 100.
     - TransactionAmountStrategy (dynamic): commission = amount × matchedTierPercent / 100 (HALF_UP, 2 decimals).

 ---

+## Database and Migrations (Flyway)

+- This project uses Flyway for database schema versioning and repeatable migrations.
+- Versioned migrations define and evolve the schema; repeatable scripts and seed routines provide initial demo data (init data) to make the API usable out of the box.
+- Migrations run automatically on application startup.
+No manual steps are required for local development.
+- The seeded demo data covers core domain entities so you can immediately create spreads and perform sample transactions after the first run.
+- For production, adjust Flyway settings and seed strategy according to your deployment pipeline (e.g., control which environments apply demo data).

+---